 Participants that are rattled by the markets and think they will lose everything each time the markets fall should get help from a qualified investment advisor.
 They shouldn’t make trades in their 401k plan accounts without professional guidance.
 What they will pay in advisor fees is far less than what they will lose by making bad trades.

-Plan sponsors should consider including these tips on participant investment decision-making in their next employee education session.
+Plan sponsors should consider including these tips on participant investment decision-making in their next employee education session to help employees improve their 401k returns.

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
 Mr. Lawton has over 30 years of retirement plan consulting and administration experience and has provided consulting services to many Fortune 500 companies including: Aon Hewitt, Apple Inc., AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Car Company, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
 Mr. Lawton may be contacted at (414) 828-4015 or email@example.com.